What is the purpose/goal of the International Gateway Program?

 This course complements the core IGP courses, Written Academic Communication and Oral Academic Communication.
 By viewing one or two films per decade since WWII students witness the evolution of American culture, history, and society over the past seven decades.
 Students watch one film per week on their own and come prepared with a completed worksheet and a journal entry about the film.
 Class discussions dissect the film’s meaning beyond the plot, make connections to the key events of the film’s time period and explain the zeitgeist of the film’s era.
 In the process, students hone their critical thinking skills, awareness of American culture and history, and improve their oral and aural skills by actively participating in class, leading discussions, and giving presentations on key events of each decade.
 Keeping a weekly journal and writing analytical essays help sharpen students’ writing skills.
 In addition, the course advances students’ knowledge of idioms and cultural references.

-This course explores cultural assumptions underlying academic practices and personal interactions in U.S. university communities, with special attention on how U.S. cultural norms are viewed by observers from other countries.
-Includes understanding the educational institutional context including the role of academic integrity; examining student-faculty interactions; conducting research; and successful cultural adaptation.
-Open only to students in the International Gateway Program.
-Meets with LIT-160-001T.
+This course explores the cultural assumptions underlying academic practices and personal interactions in U.S. university communities.
+It focuses on decisions students make to define their relationships within the academic cultures in which they find themselves.
+Special attention is paid to how U.S. cultural norms are viewed by observers from other countries.
+Course topics include, but are not limited to: understanding the educational institutional context, including the role of academic integrity; examining student-faculty interactions; U.S. academic writing; and successful cultural adaptation.

 Undergraduate General Education Course